-Range of Optical Character Recignition (OCR) software products isn’t crowded like any other field.
-Probably because it is difficult or a skilled job to develop OCR technology on our own which would be accurate in order to capture market.
+The range of Optical Character Recognition (OCR) software products isn't crowded like any other field.
+Probably because it is difficult or a skilled job to develop OCR technology on our own which would be accurate in order to capture the market.

-ABBYY has their own optical character recognition (OCR) technology which is being developed since 1989 .
-In the latest version 12, it supports 160 languages !
+ABBYY has its own optical character recognition (OCR) technology which is being developed since 1989.
+In the latest version 12, it supports 160 languages!

-The use of OCR software is to convert Paper documents, Digital images and PDFs into searchable and editable format.
-Basically, we are avoiding the time and efforts spent on retyping.
-So, the main point of focus for ABBYY Finereader Pro review would be:
+The use of OCR software is to convert Paper documents, Digital images, and PDFs into a searchable and editable format.
+Basically, we are avoiding the time and effort spent on retyping.
+So, the main point of focus for the ABBYY Finereader Pro review would be: